 If you have a wedding date in 2021 and early 2022, I recommend you book an appointment soon.
 If your wedding date is later in 2022, now is also great.
 But if you are looking at a 2023 wedding date, it may be good to wait.

 Is there a fee?

-Currently, there is no fee however there is a cancellation fee which you will see when you make an appointment.
-However please keep in mind, part of the appeal of Dream has always been a private one-to-one appointment in which you truly are the only bride in the boutique being assisted by me.
+Part of the appeal of Dream has always been a private one-to-one appointment in which you truly are the only bride in the boutique being assisted by me.
 This provides the ability to social distance properly for the safety of our brides and myself.

 The number of appointments I am able to offer moving forward has now been reduced in order to facilitate additional cleaning and prep between brides, with additional supplies and processes.
 It’s really hard meeting with brides who are strangers (at first) and not in my family bubble.
 I take safety and my time very seriously.